aaronbaggett/aaronbaggett.github.io/_posts/2014-03-28-reading-secure-data-into-r-from-dropbox.md

 ---
 layout: post
-title: Reading Secure Data Into R from Dropbox
+title: Reading Data Into R from a Secure Dropbox URL
 tags: default
 ---